 Umbrella liability insurance

-Like any responsible homeowner or driver, you have home and auto insurance coverage – perhaps at even higher levels than the minimum required by your state.
-You may assume your policies will protect you in case someone is injured on your property or you're involved in an auto accident.
+Like any responsible homeowner or driver, you likely have home and auto insurance—possibly even at higher levels than required.
+You may assume those policies will protect you if someone is injured on your property or if you’re involved in an auto accident.

-Although home and auto insurance are important foundations for financial protection, they may not be enough.
-You could be liable for amounts that exceed your insurance coverage.
+While home and auto insurance are important foundations, they may not always be enough.
+You could still be responsible for costs that exceed your coverage limits.

 Rainy day protection

-For example, suppose someone is injured on your property and successfully sues you.
-If the judgment exceeds your home policy limit, you could be responsible for the difference.
-However, if you have an umbrella policy you have additional protection to cover that difference (up to the limit of the umbrella policy and subject to any deductibles and exclusions).
+For example, if someone is injured on your property and the legal judgment exceeds your home policy limit, you may be responsible for the remaining amount.
+An umbrella policy can help cover that difference, up to the policy limit and subject to any deductibles or exclusions.

 Who needs umbrella insurance?